Ziang-Lu/Design-Patterns/3-Structural Patterns/1-Bridge Pattern/Bridge Pattern.md

 ## Benefit

 * <u>The abstraction of a class and its implementation can be defined and extended independently from each other.</u>
-* We can achieve dynamically binding an implementation to an abstraction  at runtime.
+* We can achieve <u>dynamically binding an implementation to an abstraction at runtime</u>.